aws-samples/streamlit-application-deployment-on-aws/README.md

 - `script/eda.py`
 - `script/config.py`

-## 🏛️ Architecture

-![solution_archi](images/arch.png)

-# Build An Interactive Dashboard for Exploratory Data Analysis

-## Summary
+## :notebook_with_decorative_cover: Summary

-This blogpost will teach you how to standup an Exploratory Data Analysis EDA dashboard for business users using AWS services with[Streamlit](https://streamlit.io/).
+This blogpost will teach you how to standup an Exploratory Data Analysis EDA dashboard for business users using AWS services with [Streamlit](https://streamlit.io/).
 This EDA dashboard allows for quick end-to-end deployment with minimal effort and the ability to scale out the application and database layers as needed.
 The EDA dashboard serves insights in a secure and robust way without getting bogged down in time-consuming frontend development.

-[Image: Streamlit_Arch.png]
+![solution_archi](images/arch.png)

 The database layer is backed by Amazon [S3](https://aws.amazon.com/s3/), [Amazon Glue](https://aws.amazon.com/glue/?nc2=type_a&whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc), and [Amazon Athena](https://aws.amazon.com/athena/?nc2=type_a&whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc).
-Business users can upload flat files into the S3 bucket, this then triggers an [Amazon Glue Crawler](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html)which loads the data into a database table for querying by Amazon Athena.
+Business users can upload flat files into the S3 bucket, this then triggers an [Amazon Glue Crawler](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) which loads the data into a database table for querying by Amazon Athena.

 The application layer makes use of a combination of Streamlit, [Amazon Cognito](https://aws.amazon.com/cognito/?nc2=type_a), an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) ALB, [Amazon Elastic Container Service](https://aws.amazon.com/ecs/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc&ecs-blogs.sort-by=item.additionalFields.createdDate&ecs-blogs.sort-order=desc) ECS, and [Amazon SageMaker.](https://aws.amazon.com/sagemaker/) The Streamlit application is stood up via a SageMaker notebook and hosted on ECS behind an ALB.
 Business users then use Amazon Cognito to login and run queries against the Amazon Athena database, getting analytic results back visually from the dashboard.